Part M: Volume 2 & passenger lifts

 Section three of Part M Volume 2 sets the objective for the horizontal and vertical circulation of people in buildings, first covering the general lifting provisions and design requirements before going into specific requirements for each lift type.

-We have outlined the specific passenger lift requirements below and some additional items worth considering as part of your Part M lifts.
+We have outlined the specific passenger lift requirements below and some additional items worth considering for your Part M lifts.

 Passenger lifts in a building